mj3b/rgds/README.md

 Traditional documentation emphasizes inputs (documents, analyses, reports).
 **RGDS treats the decision itself as the primary artifact.**

+RGDS is informed by synthesis of real delivery experience, including public IND submission discussions, regulatory strategy perspectives, and operational interviews.
+These sources are treated as signal inputs, not prescriptions, and are translated into explicit, auditable decision structure.

 ---

 ## What This Repository Is (and Is Not)